 Ground a blue suit with navy shoes for a sophisticated tonal look that still feels relaxed.

 White provides fresh contrast when worn with blue, and looks clean and crisp enough for the workplace.

-The warmer months call for lighter colored tailoring to keep control of the heat.
+The warmer months call for lighter coloured tailoring to keep control of the heat.
 With a pale blue suit, choose black or navy shoes.

 Light suits can look quite casual, so if you need to stay smart, black is the best choice.
 It's an effortless option that never looks out of place.